 International trading is a profitable business, but there are some prerequisites that you have to complete.
 So, if you are interested in shipping from China, here are the steps you MUST follow:

 Step 1.
 Obtain Permits

-You’ll need to obtain a permit from the Irish government prior to importing anything into Ireland.
+You’ll need to obtain a permit from the Irish government before importing anything into Ireland.
 You’ll want to do this well ahead of time because it can take up to six weeks to receive approval.

-Once you’ve received permission, you’ll need to send a copy of the document to Customs in Dublin.
+Once you’ve received permission, you must send a copy of the document to Customs in Dublin.
 They’ll review your paperwork and decide whether they approve the shipment.
 If they don’t, you’ll need to resubmit the documents.

 Step 2.
 Prepare Documentation

-When submitting your paperwork to Customs, you’ll need to provide proof that you have the proper licenses to export products from China.
-These include things like a valid export license, a certificate of origin, and a bill of lading.
-You’ll also need to submit a list of the specific goods being imported.
+When submitting your paperwork to Customs, you must prove that you have the proper licenses to export products from China.
+These include a valid export license, a certificate of origin, and a bill of lading.
+You’ll also need to submit a list of the imported goods.

 Step 3: Check trade laws in China and Ireland

 In 2017, the Trump administration imposed tariffs on Chinese products worth $34 billion.
 Many companies are now facing increased costs due to those duties.
 But there are ways to avoid paying the extra fees.
 To begin with, check the rules around exports to Ireland.
 If you want to import into Ireland, you must comply with Irish law.